kilhage/class.js/README.md

 });
 </pre>

-* Since this library adds the 'Class' property to the '$' variable, this variable must not be of a data-type that don't support for sub-properties.
+* Since this library adds the 'Class' property to the global '$' variable, this variable must not be of a data-type that don't support for sub-properties.
   If however it don't exist at all, if will be defined..

-Bad:
+Bad(will throw an exception):
 <pre>
 $ = null;
 // or